3.1 Documentation Integrity as Governance

 Key Takeaways

-- Documentation integrity means the health record is complete, accurate, timely, attributable, and usable for care, reporting, compliance, and management decisions.
+- Documentation integrity means the health record is complete, accurate, timely, attributable, consistent, and usable for care, reporting, compliance, and management decisions.

 - The RHIA role is administrator-level: evaluate the system, policy, workflow, and escalation path instead of only spotting a single missing note.